SuaveIO/Suave.Locale/README.md

 `ReqSource` takes a `Suave.Types.HttpRequest` and maybe returns a *range* of accepted languages.
-The most commonly used request source is `ReqSources.parseAcceptable` which parses `Accept-Language` into a range.
+The most commonly used request source is `ReqSources.parseAcceptable` which parses `Accept-Language` HTTP-header into a range.

 `IntlSource` takes a language range and maybe returns localised contents for this range.
 You should have one of these that returns the default site language